johnjfox/Analytic_Enterprise/markdown/03c_Data_Wrangling.md

 Petal_Width   0.899759      0.817954    -0.356544      0.962757     1.000000
 ```

 Now, consider this application of using the melted data.
-Notice one thing that happened as a result of the *melt()*: The variable names are now being treated as categorical variables in the new DataFrame.
+Notice one thing that happened as a result of the `melt()`: The variable names are now being treated as categorical variables in the new DataFrame.
 This can be exceptionally useful for exploratory analysis where we'd like to get a holistic view of all of the data in a single plot.
 For instance, consider a stripplot of all of the iris data as shown below;

-Long-format data isn’t necessarily only two columns.
+Long-format data isnt necessarily only two columns.
 For example, we might have ozone measurements for each day of the year.
 In that case, we could have another column for day.
-In other words, there are different levels of “longness”.
+In other words, there are different levels of longness.
 The ultimate shape you want to get your data into will depend on what you are doing with it.

 It turns out that you need wide-format data for some types of data analysis and long-format data for others.
 In reality, you need long-format data much more commonly than wide-format data.

 Here, the process of melting the iris data has ended up with a DataFrame where we can use the original variable names to partition the measurements.
-By using the categorical identifier variable ("Class") to determine the hue of each datapoint, we can easily see that the Petal_Length and Petal_Width are separable for one of the classes of irises.
+By using the categorical identifier variable (`Class`) to determine the hue of each datapoint, we can easily see that the Petal_Length and Petal_Width are separable for one of the classes of irises.

 ```python
 >>> plt.figure(figsize=(6,6))